-- You will need the following packages
+- You will need the following packages - VirtualBox-X.Y.Z-#-Win.exe / -OSX.dmg / .deb / ...

-- VirtualBox-X. Y. Z-Win_x86.msi

 The windows setup program of VirtualBox.
-Install this program in your Windows OS or Mac OS.
+Install this program in your Windows OS or Mac OS. - flupix-20XX-YYY.iso The FLUPIX bootable CD-ISO image. - The default configuration of FLUPIX for VirtualBox.

-- 2. flupix-200X-YYY.iso

-The FLUPIX bootable CD-ISO image.

-- The default configuration of FLUPIX for VirtualBox.
 Unpack the content of the zip file to copy them to C:\Documents And Settings\username\.VirtualBox or